 However, reality is not following the NECP.
 According to the state owned electricity company ESM’s 5-year investment plan 2018-2022, the commissioning of a new Zivojno mine could extend the coal supply to TPP Bitola for another ~10.6 years.
 This would obviously prevent North Macedonia from achieving a timely coal phase-out.

 In addition, the NECP foresees the construction of the controversial Cebren pumped storage plant or a 250 MW fossil gas power plant at the site of the existing Bitola coal plant.
-However, ESM is planning both of these — although as of January 2024, the Cebren plant appears to be on the rocks.
+However, ESM is planning both of these — although as of December 2024, the Cebren plant is not progressing.
 In addition, plans for additional gas plants at Negotino and Skopje have also been announced, which do not appear in the Energy Strategy or NECP.

 Fossil gas is imported through a single entry point at the Bulgarian border.
 Gas is mainly consumed by industrial customers and the three CHP plants, while households have an almost negligible share of total consumption due to the very limited spread of distribution networks and the relatively high cost of gas.

 In recent years, an additional gas pipeline to bring gas from Greece to North Macedonia has been heavily promoted by the North Macedonian government, and in December 2021 the European Investment Bank and Western Balkans Investment Framework approved financing for the project.
-In autumn 2022 the European Bank for Reconstruction and Development also announced that it was considering financing.
-Despite the obvious weaknesses of increasing dependence on imported fossil fuels, as of January 2024, North Macedonia’s government has shown no signs of reconsidering the pipeline project.
+In April 2024 the European Bank for Reconstruction and Development approved a loan for the project.
+Despite the obvious weaknesses of increasing dependence on imported fossil fuels, as of December 2024, North Macedonia’s government has shown no signs of reconsidering the pipeline project.

-Under Energy Community Treaty commitments to increase the share of renewable energy in its mix, North Macedonia had a target of 28 per cent in gross final energy consumption in 2020.
-In April 2017 North Macedonia amended its National Renewable Energy Action Plan submitted to the Energy Community in 2012, to take into account lower biomass baseline data (17.2% compared to 21.2% originally).
-Based on the revised biomass statistics, the 2020 target for the share of renewable energy sources in gross final energy consumption was changed from 28 per cent to 23 per cent.
-The Energy Community’s Ministerial Council adopted a decision approving this revision in November 2018.
+Under its Energy Community Treaty commitments to increase the share of renewable energy in its mix, North Macedonia had a target of 28 per cent in gross final energy consumption in 2020.
+In November 2018, the Energy Community’s Ministerial Council approved a lowering of the target to 23 per cent, due to revised biomass statistics.
 The share of renewable energy in gross final energy consumption in 2020 stood at 19.2 per cent, still a long way from the target.

 North Macedonia has a 36.8 MW wind farm at Bogdanci and has received EU and KfW financing to expand it.
 It was the first country in the Western Balkan region to put into operation a sizeable wind facility.
-Its second wind farm, the 36-MW Bogoslovec, only started operating in mid-2023.
+Its second wind farm, the 36-MW Bogoslovec, was officially opened in mid-2024.

 Source | Solar PV | Wind |